Trucks and construction vehicles

 EYLF learning outcomes

 The Early Years Learning Framework has the learning outcome of children being connected with their world (2).
-Learning about trucks and construction vehicles helps children develop a sense of belonging to communities (2.1).
+As children observe trucks and construction vehicles in their daily lives, they help children develop a sense of belonging to communities (2.1).

 Learning experiences